 Your partner lives and – even if it doesn’t look like it – tries to deal with…

-- feeling a like freak, mad, stupid, frightened and alone, living in fear of losing their sanity, but powerless to do anything about it
+- feeling mad, stupid, frightened and alone, living in fear of losing their sanity, but powerless to do anything about it.

-- feeling hopeless at the though of having another treatment ‘fail’ – if they have had any at all
+- feeling hopeless at the thought of having another treatment ‘fail’ – if they have had any at all.

 It’s pretty horrendous, isn’t it?
-But, it’s not your fault, you cannot control it and you cannot cure it!
+But, it’s no one’s ‘fault’, and you cannot cure it!